cjsantos-github/FCB/README.md

 The default size for IP CIDRs is 100000, this can be changed in the script.

 And finally, I'm not a developer or bash scripter, so I believe that the script can be improved and made more efficient.
-I use it for myself, just sharing because I couldn't find many options too do this.
+I use it for myself, just sharing because I couldn't find many options to do this.

 Enjoy...